 22. And now, after the many testimonies which have been given of him, this is the testimony, last of all, which we give of him: That he lives!

 23. For we saw him, even on the right hand of God; and we heard the voice bearing record that he is the Only Begotten of the Father—

-24. That by him, and through him, and of him, the worlds are and were created, and the inhabitants thereof are begotten song and daughters unto God.
+24. That by him, and through him, and of him, the worlds are and were created, and the inhabitants thereof are begotten sons and daughters unto God.

 25. And this we saw also, and bear record, that an angel of God who was in authority in the presence of God, who rebelled against the Only Begotten Son whom the Father loved and who was in the bosom of the Father, was thrust down from the presence of God and the Son,

 26. And was called Perdition, for the heavens wept over him—he was Lucifer, a son of the morning.